Meryx/AnwarellaBlog/src/pages/12-25-2020-Java-nextLine-problem/index.md

 ---
 path: '/java-nextLine-problem'
-date: '2020-12-25'
+date: '25 December 2020'
-title: 'The Solution to the Scanner.nextLine problem'
+title: 'The Solution to the Scanner.nextLine Problem'
 author: 'Anwar Haredy'
 description: 'Prevent Scanner.nextLine from being consumed with this one simple trick!'
 ---